Hashtag Web3 Logo

 The classic problem:

-Pre-Blockchain: Digital currencies before blockchain failed partly because they couldn't prevent double spending without central authority.
-Any copy of digital file could be spent.
+• Pre-Blockchain: Digital currencies before blockchain failed partly because they couldn't prevent double spending without central authority.
+Any copy of a digital file could be spent.

-Hashcash: Proof of work concept developed to prevent spam.
-First step toward preventing double spending.
+• Hashcash: Proof of work concept developed to prevent spam.
+This was the first step toward preventing double spending.

-Bitcoin: Solved double spending through Proof of Work consensus.
-Once miner includes transaction in block, reversing it requires redoing work, expensive and impractical.
+• Bitcoin: Solved double spending through Proof of Work consensus.
+Once a miner includes a transaction in a block, reversing it requires redoing work, which is expensive and impractical.

-Blockchain Confirmation: Transactions are confirmed through multiple blocks.
-After ~6 confirmations, transaction is considered final (reverting would require 51% attack costing millions).
+• Blockchain Confirmation: Transactions are confirmed through multiple blocks.
+After six confirmations, a transaction is considered final, and reverting it would require a 51% attack.

 Preventing double spending was Bitcoin's fundamental innovation.